Lekan-E/Sports-League-Booking-and-Registration-System/README.md

 - **Facilitator**: The facilitator should be able to check and query the facilitator and facilities tables and should be able to update their personal details on the facilitator table.
 They should also be able to view booking details and bookings for the week
 - **Users**: Users should be able to check and update their details on the membership table.
 Members should be able to view available bookings should be able to make bookings.

-The script used to carry out this process is documented in my repository.
+The script used to carry out this process is documented [HERE](https://github.com/Lekan-E/Sports-League-Booking-and-Registration-System/blob/b614edfcd53bcce5170569abc0a36e1175017420/User%20Management%20and%20dB%20Backup.sql)

 ## Backup and Recovery
 We use Backups to make sure our database is protected and recoverable in the event of loss.
 There are different types of backup but the backup I performed is a Logical backup.